kellpossible/blog/content/Code/008-Good-Ideas.rst

 work on the idea, or for it to be able to gain traction and become a success.

-In some ways, even if it is a personal project, I still need to allocate my limited personal time towards ideas and projects that I find valuable.
+Even if it is a personal project, I still need to allocate my limited personal time towards ideas and projects that I find valuable.
 The time spent evaluating ideas in protracted "analysis paralysis" also needs to be taken into account when crafting a better strategy around this issue.

 * Why do I want to work on my idea?
 * What gets me excited about ideas?